Duty of care

 - follow up with intoxicated patrons who appear to be heading for a vehicle.

-- not hesitate to call a taxi and watch that person get into the taxi if there is any doubt that an intoxicated person has a safe ride home.
+- not hesitate to call a taxi and watch that person get into the taxi and leave the premises if there is any doubt that an intoxicated person has a safe ride home.

 - call the police if an intoxicated person insists on driving home.